Chicken Curry Salad with Grapes

 For the salad:

 - Refrigerate at least two hours before serving for best results.
-The flavors will absorb into the chicken breasts.
+The flavors will absorb and will taste even better.

 Made this for the first time and wonder why it took so long.
 I love all things curry and this is so good.
 I used rotisserie chicken to make it so easy.